Skip to content

 Why use absolute humidity instead of relative humidity?

 Absolute humidity tells you the actual amount of water vapor present, making it better for engineering calculations like desiccant sizing, condensation prediction, and material moisture uptake.
-Relative humidity is useful for general comfort and corrosion guidelines, but it can be misleading — 50% RH in summer (30°C) contains three times more water vapor than 50% RH in winter (5°C).
+Relative humidity is useful for general comfort and corrosion guidelines, but it can be misleading.
+For example, 50% RH in summer (30°C) contains three times more water vapor than 50% RH in winter (5°C).

 How much moisture does corrugated board absorb?

-Corrugated board is hygroscopic — it absorbs moisture from the surrounding air.
+Corrugated board is hygroscopic, meaning it absorbs moisture from the surrounding air.
 At 50% RH and 23°C, corrugated board typically reaches equilibrium moisture content of about 7-8% by weight.
 At 80% RH, this rises to 12-14%.
 This moisture absorption reduces compression strength significantly, which is why humidity control is critical for corrugated packaging performance.

 How do I size a desiccant for my package?